blutorange/PIXI.NinePatch/README.md

 - Support Android SDK ninepatch [AndroidSDK draw9patch tool](https://developer.android.com/studio/write/draw9patch.html).
   file format via a ruby script.
 Also allows the content body to have different position and dimension than the center patch.
-- Apply proper scale when the requested width and height is too small.
+- Apply proper scaling when the requested width or height are too small.
 - Removed unnecessary options (scaleMode, image file name)